-In some cases, the specific behavior of a group of actions needs to depend on the context.
+In some cases, the specific behavior of an action group needs to depend on the context.
 The solution is analogous to making a single action entry dependent on context.

 The steps below show how to make a group of actions available and visible if certain conditions are met.
-In this case, the condition is having an instance of an editor is available.
+In this case, the condition is having an instance of available editor.
 This condition is needed because the custom action group is added to an IntelliJ menu that is only enabled for editing.

 DefaultActionGroup is an implementation of